For More Information and photos about the 1st Battalion, 77th

 education in these areas have stepped out of their usual duties to help the

-Anderson, battalion operations officer, 1st Bn., 77th FA Regt.
-"We picked
+Anderson, battalion operations officer, 1st Battalion, 77th Field Artillery

-these Soldiers out of the formation because of their educational background and
+Regiment "We picked these Soldiers out of the formation because of their

 tactical data systems specialists, with backgrounds in biology and economics